Resident Management Companies (RMCs) in high-rise buildings

 Design and build information

-- Current plans and drawings (as built and any subsequently changes)
+- built and current plans and drawings (with any subsequent changes)

 Fire Safety management information